hiyaamalik/Self-Healing-AI-for-Network-Security/README.md

 3. **Self-Healing Mechanism**: Based on attack classification, implementing self-healing mechanisms in real-time.
 4. **Dashboards and Visualisation**: Use of dashboards for real-time threat detection and attack classification.

+## Datasets
+Two different datasets were used to train models in this project.
+One was the Network Intrusion Detection dataset (CSV format) used to train, test and validate threat detection models.
+Second was CICIDS2017 (CSV format) which was used to train and test the attack classification model.
+Both datasets are uploaded to the repository.

 ## Notebooks